pradipchaudhary/book-chautari/README.md

 ## 🚀 Features

--   **User Accounts:** Readers can create profiles, save favorite books, and interact with other readers.
+-   **User Accounts:** Readers can create profiles, save favourite books, and interact with other readers.
 -   **Book Reviews & Ratings:** Users can review and rate books, helping others make informed decisions.
 -   **Interactive Discussions:** Engage with other readers through comments and discussions on each book.
 -   **Search and Filter:** Find books by genre, author, rating, and more.